CSCfi/csc-user-guide/docs/apps/gromacs.md

 -   Gromacs home page: [http://www.gromacs.org/](http://www.gromacs.org/)
 -   [Tutorials on the Gromacs website]
--   [More tutorials] on the Bevanlab pages
+-   [More tutorials] by Justin A. Lemkul
 -   [Lots of material at BioExcel EU project]
 -   [HOW-TO] section on the Gromacs pages
 -   Gromacs [documentation]
--   A very useful Gromacs Users [Mailing list]
 -   [The PRODRG Server] for online creation of small molecule topology

   [documentation]: http://manual.gromacs.org/documentation